detunized/blog/content/posts/12-git-fu-merge-multiple-repos-with-linear-history.md

 Most of the approaches I found were not compatible with my goals.
 Usually people try to import a repo into a branch (usually by adding a `remote` from another repo), move all the files into a subfolder in one commit and then merge that branch into `master`.
 This creates one big commit where all the files get moved to a subfolder.
 And then another giant merge commit, where all the changes from one branch get copied to another branch.
 When you view such a repo on GitHub, you'd see that file history gets broken (`blame` still works though).

-I also discovered a built-in built-in command `git subtree` and it turns out it suffers from the same problems as all the third party tools I tried before that.
+I also discovered a built-in command `git subtree` and it turns out it suffers from the same problems as all the third party tools I tried before that.
 So no go!
 Need to reinvent the wheel here and come up with my own solution.

 So, basically, I needed to find a way to merge all the repos without creating any merge commits.
-And I need to move the original files into subfolders.
-Tho Git tools come to mind: `cherry-pick` and `filter-branch`.
+And I needed to move the original files into subfolders.
+Two Git tools come to mind: `cherry-pick` and `filter-branch`.

 A sidenote.
-I used use Mercurial at work a few years back and it was great!
+I used to use Mercurial at work a few years back and it was great!
 The user experience on Mercurial is amazing.
 I kinda wish it didn't die a slow death and let the inferior product to take over the dev scene.
 As Mercurial was intuitive and user friendly as Git is powerful and versatile.
 Git is like a really twisted Lego set: you can build whatever you want out of it.

 So here's the plan: